-Also known as a nose job or nasal reshaping, rhinoplasty enhances a patient’s nasal contour through the use of plastic surgery.
-The surgery involves reforming the nasal bone and/or nasal cartilage to create a natural contour that enhances overall facial harmony.
+Colloquially known as a “nose job,” rhinoplasty enhances a patient’s nasal contours through surgery.
+It involves reforming the nasal bone and/or nasal cartilage to create a natural contour that enhances overall facial harmony.

-Beverly Hills Rhinoplasty Center performs two types of Scarless Rhinoplasty: Closed Scarless Rhinoplasty and Scarless Functional Rhinoplasty.
-Dr. Deepak Dugar uses a custom approach for each patient, taking into account their specific reasons for the procedure while emphasizing both the nose’s structural support and preservation of nasal breathing.
+Beverly Hills Rhinoplasty Center performs two types of procedures: closed rhinoplasty and functional rhinoplasty.
+Dr. Deepak Dugar uses a custom approach for each patient, taking into account their specific reasons for the procedure without compromising the nose’s structural support or nasal breathing.

-In this section, we’ll give you a detailed look at rhinoplasty by providing information on the different types of rhinoplasty, how to prepare for the procedure, the different health benefits it provides, and more.
+In this article, we’ll take an in-depth look at the different types of rhinoplasty, how to prepare for the procedure, and the health benefits it can offer.

 Should you undergo rhinoplasty?

-The idea of facial harmony is often the top motivating factor behind a vast majority of cosmetic rhinoplasties.
-It’s the concept of having well-balanced features that are all proportional to one another.
+The idea of facial harmony is the top motivating factor behind many cosmetic rhinoplasties.
+It’s the concept of having well-balanced facial features that are proportionate to one another.

-- Refining the size of large bulbous tip
+- Refine the size of a large bulbous tip

-- Fixing a crease in the nasal tip
+- Fix a crease in the nasal tip

-- Smoothening of a prominent bump on the bridge
+- Smoothen a prominent bump on the bridge

-- Reducing the length of an excessively protruding nasal tip
+- Reduce the length of an excessively protruding nasal tip

-In case you’re planning to get rhinoplasty for cosmetic reasons, it is recommended to wait until your nasal bone is fully developed.
+For young patients who wish to undergo rhinoplasty for cosmetic reasons, the nasal bone must first be fully developed.
 For females, this is around 15 years of age.
-For males, the nasal bone can still continue to grow past the age of 15.
-If you need to undergo rhinoplasty due to a breathing impairment however, the procedure can be performed at a younger age.
+For males, it may come much later, since the nasal bone usually continues growing past the age of 15.
+If you need to undergo rhinoplasty due to a breathing impairment, however, the procedure can be performed earlier.